Utility Functions

 4. trailing zeros will not be trimmed.

-The precision will determined by the length of the string.
+The precision displayed will be determined by the length of the string.

 An example: